chinchinl/se-challenge-fe-customers/README.md

 ## What I'm proud of

-What I’m Proud Of
-I’m particularly proud of the approach I took for data fetching and form validation.
+I’m particularly proud of the approach I took for **data fetching** and **form validation**.
 For API interactions, I used `axios`, which simplifies handling asynchronous calls and improves code readability.
 For the edit form, I implemented an intermediate error message that appears when required fields are left empty, providing immediate feedback to users and enhancing the overall user experience.

 I also took care to structure the project in a way that facilitates scalability.
 Key components, such as `CustomerList`, `CustomerEditForm` and `CustomerActionMenu`, are separated into individual modules, making the code more maintainable and easier to extend in future developments.
 Additionally, I organized the CSS styles into dedicated directories (`components`, `ui`, and `base`), ensuring the project is ready for future styling updates and can easily accommodate design refinements.
 This separation of concerns promotes both clarity and flexibility as the application grows.